AdobeDocs/platform-learn.en/help/journey-orchestration/validate-and-publish-a-journey.md

 ---
 title:  Validate and Publish a Journey
-description: You can test your journey before its publication, using test profiles.
+description: This journey orchestration tutorials teaches you how to test your journey before its publication, using test profiles.
 This allows you to analyze how individuals flow in the journey and troubleshoot before publication.
 feature: Journey Orchestration
 topics: Test and publish a journey
 kt: 2778